hslu-dda/data-handling/README.md

 })
 ```

 Both ways lead to the same result and it is your personal preference which way you use.
-However, it is important to know `forEach` because you will likely come across it in tutorials on the web.
+It is important to know `forEach` because you will likely come across it in tutorials on the web.

-### Creating Functions and passing Arguments
+## Functions

 Functions are a great way to define code blocks that you need to call multiple times.
 By passing arguments you can make them flexible to your needs.
 Functions keep your code tidy and easy to read.

-Here is an example:
+### Creating Functions and passing Arguments

 ```js
 // Defining the function